Mini Goldendoodles are adorable dogs bred from the loving Golden Retriever and smart Miniature Poodle.

 Having a Miniature Goldendoodle at home is like owning a living teddy bear.
 This dog loves to play, snuggle and be by your side 24/7!

 In this article we will discuss their personality, full grown size and whether they make good family pets.
-We also share everything you need to know about mini goldendoodle puppies.
+We also share everything else you need to know about mini goldendoodle puppies.

 If you are planning on bringing one of these snuggle bugs home, keep on reading…